 OEM recording apps

 Most devices come with recording apps of some type.
 Most aren’t anything special.
-However, some devices have some special sauce that gives it some extra quality.
+However, some devices have some special sauce that gives audio files some extra quality.
 The LG G and V series devices are excellent examples.
-In addition, OEM specific recording apps are guaranteed to work with all of the microphones on a phone, something you may not see in a third party solution.
+In addition, OEM-specific recording apps are guaranteed to work with all of the microphones on a phone, something you may not see in a third-party solution.
 We recommend at least trying the default recording app on your phone if you have one.
 It may surprise you.

 If we missed any great audio recording apps for Android, tell us about them in the comments.
 You can also click here to check out our latest Android app and game lists.

 Thank you for reading.
 Try these out too: